-I've heard a lot about him over the vine, but this is the first time I've seen him.
-He attacked a guard the afternoon he was brought in, and this is his first day out of the hole.
-His victim is still in the hospital where a couple dozen machines do their utmost to keep him alive.
+I've heard a lot about him over the vine, but this is the first time I've seen him. -He attacked a guard the afternoon he was brought in, and this is his first day out of the hole.
+His victim is still in the hospital with where a couple dozen machines doing their utmost to keep him alive.

-Six prison guards escort Victor out of the hole, each holding a stun baton in shaking hands, fervently reassessing their career choice.
-Word is Thring killed seven security guards barehanded.
-The prosecutor only nailed him for five.
+Six guards lead Victor is led out of the hole by six guards, each holding their a stun batons in their shaking hands, fervently reassessing their career choices.
+Word is Thring killed seven security guards barehanded. -The prosecutor only nailed him for five.
 He's in for life.